davidfrisch/UNIFR_API_EPUCK/docs/unifr_api_epuck/api_epuck.rst

 Examples
 ==========

-* Get an instance of a real Epuck with its ip address. e.g:IP is 192.168.43.125
+* Get an instance of a real Epuck with its ip address. e.g: IP is 192.168.43.125

 .. code-block:: python